GNOME/gtk/docs/reference/gtk/css-properties.md

 and in some cases a number as arguments.

 `lighter(Color)`
- : produces a brigher variant of Color
+ : produces a brighter variant of Color

 `darker(Color)`
  : produces a darker variant of Color